 Care Quality Commission CQC This is an organisation funded by the Government to check all hospitals and Primary Care in England to make sure they are meeting government standards and to share their findings with the public.
 Data Controller DC The natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
 Data Processor DP A natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller.
 Data Processing Agreement DPA An agreement outlining the responsibilities of the Data Controller and the Data Processor when a Data Processor is appointed on behalf of a Data Controller.
 Data Protection Act 1998 DPA 1998 Previous Act for the regulation of the processing of information relating to living individuals.
 Replaced by DPA 18 below.
 Data Protection Act 2018 DPA18 An Act for the regulation of the processing of information relating to living individuals, including the obtaining, holding, use or disclosure of such information.
 Act replaced DPA 1998 above.
 Data Protection Impact Assessment DPIA A method of identifying and addressing privacy risks in compliance with GDPR requirements.
 Data Protection Officer DPO A role with responsibility for enabling compliance with data protection legislation and playing a key role in fostering a data protection culture and helps implement essential elements of data protection legislation.
 Data Security and Protection Toolkit DSP Toolkit From April 2018, the DSP Toolkit will replace the Information Governance (IG) Toolkit as the standard for cyber and data security for healthcare organisations.
 Data Sharing Agreement DSA A contract outlining the information that parties agree to share and the terms under which the sharing will take place.
-Freedom of Information Act 2000 FOI The Freedom of Information Act 2000 provides public access to information held by public authorities Information Asset Owner IAO Information Asset Owners are directly accountable to the SIRO and must provide assurance that information risk is being managed effectively in respect of the information assets that they 'own'.
+Freedom of Information Act 2000 FOI The Freedom of Information Act 2000 provides public access to information held by public authorities

+General Data Protection Regulation GDPR The General Data Protection Regulation (GDPR), agreed upon by the European Parliament and Council in April 2016, replaced the Data Protection Directive 95/46/ec in Spring 2018 as the primary law regulating how companies protect EU citizens' personal data.
+Information Asset Owner IAO Information Asset Owners are directly accountable to the SIRO and must provide assurance that information risk is being managed effectively in respect of the information assets that they 'own'.
 Information Assets Includes records and documents that contain key information to the organisations business.
 Information Commissioner's Office ICO The Information Commissioner's Office (ICO) upholds information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 Individual Funding Requests IFR Application to fund treatment or service not routinely offered by NHS.
 Key Performance Indicators KPI's Targets which performance can be tracked against.
-"GDPR" means UK GDPR.
-UK GDPR means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27th April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018.
-UK General Data Protection Regulation UK GDPR